nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in FAILS.
+Shows a list of all persons in AIMS.

 Format: `list`